CBCMusic/ajax-file-uploader/README.md

 ![Example](http://www.formtools.org/external/example2.png "Example")

 ### Features
-- Lets you any number of file upload fields to your pages (not necessarily in a form)
+- Lets you add any number of file upload fields to your pages (not necessarily in a form)
 - max file sizes as customizable (on both client and server) and permitted file types to be uploaded.
 - shows a progress bar (CSS) to the user, or downgrades nicely to a simple loading swirly icon (IE9 and below)
 - lets you abort an upload before it's complete